Why we're installing smart meters

 3. Is a smart meter a device which shows you usage in pounds and pence?

 No. A smart meter is a device which measures your consumption in kWh and sends it automatically to your supplier.
-It does not display tariff information.
-However, you can access data on your consumption and your tariffs in your online account or through your bills.
+You can access data on your consumption and your tariffs in your online account.

 4. How does a smart meter work?